samaaron/tau5/README.md

 Tau5 will enable next-level live-coding collaboration.
 It will support co-located, distributed and async jamming sessions.

-* Co-located Jamming - Tau5 jam-sessions will enable multiple participants and by default will always be in sync.
-This is independent yet co-operative with Ableton Link functionality which will also be included for co-located jamming with other software and systems.
+* Co-located Jamming with autodiscovery - Tau5 network-connected jam-sessions will enable multiple participants to autodiscover and connect with each other in order to jam in sync.
+Support for Ableton Link will also be built-in to enable jamming with any Ableton Link powered system (including Ableton Live, Resolume, TOOLL3 and others)

 * Distributed Jamming - Tau5 will enable synchronous  world-wide jam sessions using a central server for well-timed coordination of events.